Camps & Programs FAQ's

 It is up to the Camp/Program Director to determine who pays.
 The Director may choose to pay for all costs or require the employee/volunteer to cover the cost themselves.

-No. Only those employees or volunteers that have direct and/or regular contact with minors, have to go through the fingerprint and background check process.
+No. Only those employees or volunteers that have direct and/or regular contact with minors, must go through the fingerprint and background check process.